 Despite its great acting, score and worldbuilding and epic character moments, Thor: Love and Thunder feels like one continuous joke that doesn’t land.

-In a recent interview, Chris Hemsworth described Thor: Love and Thunder as “the kind of film a seven-year-old would make” – a statement that was later reinforced by director Taika Waititi telling Stephen Colbert that “it’s like we asked a bunch of six-year-olds what they wanted in a movie, and we just said yes to everything.”
+In a recent interview with CBR, Chris Hemsworth described Thor: Love and Thunder as “the kind of film a seven-year-old would make” – a statement that was later reinforced by director Taika Waititi telling Stephen Colbert that “it’s like we asked a bunch of six-year-olds what they wanted in a movie, and we just said yes to everything.”
 And, well, let’s just say that Hemsworth and Waititi aren’t wrong.

 Thor: Love and Thunder picks up where Avengers: Endgame left off, with our titular hero leaving New Asgard in King Valkyrie’s (Tessa Thompson) hands and joining Korg (Waititi) and the Guardians of the Galaxy – Chris Pratt’s Star-Lord, Karen Gillan’s Nebula, Sean Gunn/Bradley Cooper’s Rocket, Pom Klementieff’s Mantis, Dave Bautista’s Drax, and Vin Diesel’s Groot – on their adventures.
 But by the time we reunite with Thor (Hemsworth), at the beginning of the film, his lack of purpose has made him take a step back from all the battles, and he only joins the team when he’s needed, at the very last minute, armed with his loyal “Stormbreaker” axe and way too many grandiose speeches.
 Love and Thunder‘s Thor is clearly not doing too well: after having lost so many people he cared about, he has simply decided to not get attached to anyone, to avoid “feeling sh*tty,” to use Peter Quill’s words, and, though he’s now back in his usual physical shape, his heart is not really in it anymore.